imfatant/test/README.md

         /usr/bin/echo pruecapin_pu >/sys/devices/platform/ocp/ocp:P8_15_pinmux/state:
     You may want to use `sudo chmod 0744 /usr/bin/ardupilot/ap` to set permissions for this file.

 19) Almost there!
 You must now obtain the latest ArduPlane and ArduCopter executables and place them in the /usr/bin/ardupilot directory.
 Depending on what/who you know or don't know, this may mean building them from scratch.
 Compiling them on the BBBlue itself is an option, but takes an absolute age.
-Patrick explains the process for the BBBMINI (a BeagleBone Black) here: https://github.com/mirkix/BBBMINI/blob/master/doc/software/software.md.
+Patrick explains the process for the BBBMINI (based on a BeagleBone Black) here: https://github.com/mirkix/BBBMINI/blob/master/doc/software/software.md.
 For now, I will quickly run through the process of cross-compiling them on a relatively powerful PC running Arch Linux (using pacaur rather than yaourt):

         gpg --recv-keys 79BE3E4300411886 38DBBDC86092693E 79C43DFBF1CF2187
         pacaur -S arm-linux-gnueabihf-gcc  # <--- Note that I'm using pacaur instead of yaourt.
 Also, ensure you haven't set any C/C++ env variables.